Gernby/raspberry-pilot/README.md

 1. Connect the Pi to the Black Panda using the standard configuration (USB A on the Panda to USB C on the Pi)
 2. Turn on the car
 3. SSH into the Pi
-4. Edit `~/kegman.json` to add
+4. Edit `~/kegman.json` and change the value in `useAutoFlash` from `0` to `1`.

-`"useAutoFlash": "1",`

-somewhere in the middle of the file.
-If you add it to the end, add a trailing comma to the current last line and do not add a trailing comma to this line.

 5. Reboot the Pi.
 The Pi should successfully flash the Panda upon reboot and keep the Panda up to date in the future.

 ### White or Gray Panda

-1. If you're doing this in the car, bring a spare USB cable with you so you don't have to undo a cable you've hidden.
-2. Connect the Pi to the Panda using USB A-to-C. Turn on the car.
-Wait 2 minutes.
-Turn the car off.
-2. Disconnect the Pi from the Panda and move it to an external power source such as a battery pack or laptop USB port
+1. Before taking the Pi outside, edit `~/kegman.json` and change the value in `useAutoFlash` from `0` to `1`.
+Safely shut down the Pi.
+2. Take the Pi outside with a separate power source, a USB C cable to power the Pi, and the USB A-to-A cable for flashing the Panda
 3. Connect the USB A-to-A cable between the Pi and the Panda
-4. SSH into the Pi using "ubuntu/ubuntu"
-5. Edit `~/kegman.json` to add

-`"useAutoFlash": "1",`

-somewhere in the middle of the file.
-If you add it to the end, add a trailing comma to the current last line and do not add a trailing comma to this line.

-6. Reboot the Pi using the `sudo reboot` command in ssh.
-The Panda should successfully flash upon reboot.
-7. SSH into the Pi and edit `~/kegman.json` to change

-`"useAutoFlash": "1",` to `"useAutoFlash": "0",`

-8. This will prevent the Pi from attempting to flash the Panda on subsequent boots as this behavior is not desired for White and Gray Pandas
-9. Shutdown the Pi with `sudo halt`
+4. Power up the Pi and wait two minutes.
+The Panda should cycle through several colors, before ending in a slow pulsing color or combination of colors.
+If it the process ends in a fast flashing green LED, it was not successful.
-10. Remove the USB A-to-A cable connecting the Pi to the Panda.
-Disconnect the Pi from the temporary power source and connect it back to the Panda.
+5. Unplug the power supply from the Pi.
+Remove the USB A-to-A cable from the Pi and the Panda.
+6. Bring the Pi and power supply and USB A-to-A back inside to your work area.
+Come to Discord to let us know if the flash was successful or not.

+If it was successful, you're ready to receive the model.
+If not, we'll talk about alternative approaches to flashing the Panda.

 ## Loading the Model